rifansetiawan/FoodMarket/README.md

 - Uploading to Play Store

-- integration with Midtrans Payment Gateway
+- Integration with Midtrans Payment Gateway

 - Slicing Design to React Native

+I participated for all features inside the applications , and I also created some notes of creating the Apps from Scratch , because learning from the material / turoial is not easy to re-learn.